zepuwang/summer-project-/README.md

 # summer-project

-It is the repository for Zepu's summer project at MIT.
+This is the repository for Zepu's summer project at MIT.

+## Introduction
 data.zip: The ride sharing dataset in New York.

 GAT.py: It is an implementation of graph attention networks.